Mara-Li/Knitting-bot/README.md

 - `/ignore channel [channel]` : Add a channel to the list of ignored channels
 - `/ignore role [role]` : Add a role to the list of ignored roles
-- `/ignore role-in [role] [channel]` : Add a role to the list of ignored roles in a specific channel
+- `/ignore specific [role] [channel]` : Add a role to the list of ignored roles in a specific channel
   - You can repeat the command with the same role to add multiple channels.
   - To remove a channel, you need to redo the command with the same channel and role.
   - To remove a role completely, you need to do the command without the channel.